Spoiler alert: Sushi for beginners is not about sushi...

 Then there's Ashling Kennedy, the assistant editor of the magazine.
 She's smart and capable but full of self-doubt.
 She's a world-class worrier despite being the most organised woman on the planet.

 Clodagh Kelly rounds out the group.
 She's Ashling's best friend, living what Ashling thinks is a dream life in a fancy house, with a hot husband and a couple of kids.
-Clodagh should be happy but she's increasingly dissatisfied and looking for something more out of life.
+Clodagh should be happy, but she's increasingly dissatisfied and looking for something more out of life.

 What can I say, I loved this book!
 Knowing my penchant for dark thrillers, that might be surprising, but my second love after that genre is quirky and eccentric characters and British and Irish humour.
 I love books about people, their past histories, their decisions, and their foibles, especially if they are eccentric and a bit bonkers.